The Voice of Germany season 4: Episode 16 (Semifinal): December 5, 2014

 The semifinal saw the introduction of "The Cross-Battles".
 Two contestant of different teams sing an individual song.
 The contestant with the most public votes advances to the final.
 After the announcement of the finalist, the winning contestant sang his winning song.
 All songs, also the ones which were not presented live, were released on iTunes.
 Every download counted as two phone calls from the public in the final voting.
+With the advancements of Campbell and Vesa to the finale, this is the first instance where a finalist represents a coach that did not originally turn for them in the blind auditions.